🇭🇷

 📋 Requirements

-• Valid passport (issued within 10 years, valid 3+ months after departure, 2 blank pages)
+• Valid passport (issued within last 10 years, valid at least 3 months beyond intended departure from Schengen Area, with at least 2 blank pages)

 • Completed and signed visa application form